jlchereau/support.kidoju.com/en/pages/faqs.md

 (Source: [OECD](http://www.oecd.org/edu/EAG2014-Indicator%20D4%20(eng).pdf)).
 They want to spend more time teaching and less time correcting.

 By the time students get corrections, the momentum to fill knowledge gaps is lost, which limits the benefits of homework.
-Instant corrections motivate students to fill such gaps before reaching the next course chapter.
+On the contrary, instant corrections motivate students to fill such gaps before reaching the next course chapter.

 ## What is Kidoju?